PostHog/posthog.com/contents/docs/features/organizations.md

 An organization can have any number of members, besides the constraint that there always must be a single Owner.

 Members have varying access levels with different implications.
-From bottom up to top:
+From the bottom up:

 1. **Member** – plain organization member:

-    - has access to full analytics features
+    - has full access to analytics features
     - can create projects, but not delete them
-    - can leave
+    - can leave the organization
     - can invite others, but not remove them
     - has access to billing management